percona/everest-doc/docs/install/uninstallEverest.md

     !!! caution alert alert-warning "warning"

-        - Ensure that you do not remove any CRDs that are being used by the operators.
-Removing these CRDs can lead to unexpected behavior and errors in Percona Everest.
-        - Before proceeding with Custom Resource Definitions (CRD) cleanup, check that any custom resources linked with CRDs are removed.
-This is a crucial step because deleting CRDs can potentially cause issues with any custom resources that depend on those definitions within the cluster.
+        - Deleting CRDs can potentially cause issues with any custom resources that depend on those definitions within the kubernetes cluster.
+Ensure that you do not remove any CRDs that are being used by operator deployments outside of Everest.

 ## How to remove CRDs